pratikshivale/New_start/README.md

 # New_start
-This repository for demo and practice
+This repository for demo and practice. this repository help to know how to use github.